Border procedure (border and transit zones)

 Personal interview

 Individuals apprehended at airports are first interviewed by the Border Police, which drafts a report (procès-verbal) collecting basic information relating to the identity of the applicant.
-In practice, there have been cases where the Border Police has asked questions going beyond collecting basic information, relating to the merits of the application for international protection or cases where it indicated to the applicant that his/her asylum claim had low chances of success.[28]
-This is not documented in the reports of the Border Police, however, as it would be ruled against by Administrative Courts as a ground for annulment of the decision refusing admission to the territory on the ground of asylum.[29]
+In practice, there have been cases where the Border Police has asked questions going beyond collecting basic information, relating to the merits of the application for international protection or cases where it indicated to the applicant that their asylum claim had low chances of success.[35]
+This is not documented in the reports of the Border Police, however, as it would be considered by Administrative Courts as a ground for annulment of the decision refusing admission to the territory on the ground of asylum.[36]

 As regards interviews with OFPRA, the border procedure is very different from the asylum procedure on the territory.
-All asylum seekers subject to a border procedure are interviewed by a dedicated “Border Unit” of OFPRA which provides the Ministry of Interior with a binding opinion on whether their application is well-founded or not.
-OFPRA delivers its opinion to the Ministry within 2 working days after the intention to apply for asylum has been recorded.
+All asylum seekers subject to a border procedure are interviewed by the dedicated “Border Unit” of OFPRA which provides the Ministry of Interior with a binding opinion on whether their application is well-founded or not.
+OFPRA should deliver its opinion to the Ministry within 2 working days after the intention to apply for asylum has been recorded.
 In order to substantiate its decision, OFPRA conducts an interview with the person.

 The law provides the same provisions on interviews in the border procedure as in the regular procedure:[37]